rubocop/rubocop/manual/cops.md

 `rubocop --auto-gen-config`, this parameter will be set to the highest value found for the inspected code.

+### Naming

+Naming cops check for naming issue of your code, such as method name, constant name, file name, etc.

 ### Performance

 Performance cops catch Ruby idioms which are known to be slower than another,